vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

 If both of the following are true, you must add the `kubernetes.io/cluster/YOUR-CLUSTER-NAME=shared` tag to the public subnet or subnets that you intend to use for the management cluster:

-* You deploy the management cluster to an existing VPC that was not created by Tanzu Kubernetes Grid.
+* You deploy the management cluster to an existing VPC that was not created by Tanzu.
 * You want to create services of type `LoadBalancer` in the management cluster.

 Adding the `kubernetes.io/cluster/YOUR-CLUSTER-NAME=shared` tag to the public subnet or subnets enables you to create services of type `LoadBalancer` in the management cluster.